 I’ll be the first to admit that most often I roast vegetables, but sometimes it’s nice to do everything on top of the stove.
-I made these sweet and salty Brussels sprouts in a skillet, searing them until crispy with salty bacon and sweet California prunes.
-It’s the perfect mix of flavors, and crushed walnuts on top add a layer of texture beyond the Brussels sprouts and softened prunes.
+I made these sweet and salty paleo Brussels sprouts in a skillet, searing them until crispy with salty bacon and sweet California prunes.
+It’s the perfect mix of flavors, and crushed walnuts on top add a layer of texture beyond the Brussels sprouts.

 Prunes?
 Yes, you read that right.
 Let’s talk about ’em.

 Dried blueberries, cranberries, apricots, cherries.
 They’re good, right?!
 And their name tells you exactly what they are.
 Then there are prunes.
 It’s not surprising that prunes fell out of favor over the years, considering their close association with relieving constipation, and an old person pantry staple.